iemafzalhassan/online_shop/README.md

   # Exposing port 3000 to allow external access to the application
   EXPOSE 3000

-  # Here, it starts a development server using npm's "dev" script
+  # Here, it starts a development server using npm's "start" script
   CMD ["npm", "run", "start"]
   ```